-This will include reviewing the approach to reporting and the content of reports to ensure decisions are based on evidence and are
+This will include reviewing the approach to reporting and the content of reports to ensure decisions are D based on evidence and are scrutinised.

-- scrutinised.

-- Page 4

-- The legal and commercial capability review will be right-sized to fit the future commercial operations of WBC once clear.
+The Legal and Commercial capability review will be right-sized to fit the future commercial operations of the organisation once clear.

-The legal team will work closely with the commercial theme to improve the governance linked to the companies, including the Shareholder Advisory Group and the Shareholder Liaison Service.
-Strategic aim: Ensure risk is managed and decisions are made transparently and safely, improving future decision-making.
+The legal team will work closely with the Commercial Theme to improve the governance linked to the companies, including the Shareholder Advisory Group and the Shareholder Liaison Service.
+Strategic aim: Ensure risk is managed and decisions are made transparently and safely, improving future decision making

-Directions and Review Team recommendations An action plan to strengthen financial and commercial functions
+Directions and Review Team recommendations

+An action plan to strengthen financial and commercial functions

-- Review of the constitution. - Review the scrutiny function and establish a Regeneration Scrutiny Panel.
+- Review of the constitution - Review the Scrutiny Function and establish a Regeneration Scrutiny Panel

-- Strengthen the role of scrutiny within the organisation and ensure companies are aligned to WBC priorities. - Improved standards and audit to ensure greater scrutiny of the audit and governance functions and avoid past mistakes recurring. - Develop a legal and commercial function to support the future commercial activity with the right skills and capacity in place. - Work with the commercial theme to ensure enhanced oversight as a shareholder in the remaining companies in line with best practice. - Undertake the improvements to the constitution in order to ensure the constitution remains effective fit for purpose in the light of changing circumstances. - Review the election format to aid the long term strategic decision making within the council.
+- Strengthen the role of scrutiny within the organisation and ensure companies are aligned to WBC priorities - Improved standards and audit to ensure greater scrutiny of the audit and governance functions and avoid past mistakes from recurring - Develop a legal and commercial function to support the future commercial activity with the right skills and capacity in place - Work with the Commercial theme to ensure enhanced oversight as a shareholder in the remaining companies in line with best practice - Undertake the improvements to the constitution in order to ensure the constitution remains effective fit for purpose in the light of changing circumstances - Review the election format to aid the long term strategic decision making within the council

-Activity workstreams 2023/24 Company governance Overview and scrutiny function Standards and audit Legal and commercial capability Elections review
+Activity workstreams 2023/24 Company Governance Overview & Standards & Audit Capability Elections Review Capability

-Governance and assurance workstream action plan
+Governance & assurance workstream action plan